 For example, the New Urban Kampung Research Programme aims to better understand residents’ behaviour and needs, measure their quality of life, and uncover factors that contribute to their satisfaction in HDB towns.
 The cross-disciplinary study will help develop strategies and tools for residents to connect with like-minded neighbours and organise group activities on their own.
 This is part of HDB’s efforts to ramp up opportunities for the community to co-design proposals and activate spaces, as part of the nationwide Singapore Together movement.

 HDB will provide more place-making opportunities for the community, to nurture the kampung spirit and foster cohesive communities

 For residents of Ang Mo Kio, Bukit Merah, Choa Chu Kang and Queenstown, there will be even more opportunities for the community to make places and memories together.
 These towns have been identified as the fourth batch of towns to be rejuvenated under the Remaking Our Heartland programme.
 In rejuvenating the towns, HDB will be engaging the residents to hear their views and help shape the plans.
 From next year, HDB will also work with other agencies to set aside common spaces at selected new housing projects, for residents to collectively design and build their neighbourhood spaces.

-Future Parc Residences @ Tengah residents Jonathan Tan and Rae Ann are looking forward to when they move in to this evergreen forest town.
-“We were convinced that with the promising plans to develop this area – such as homes that are smart-enabled and close to nature, a well-planned town centre, an integrated community hub, and various other amenities – this new town will be a great place to build our future together,” they say.
+Future Parc Residences @ Tengah residents Jonathan Tan and Rae Ann are looking forward to when they move into this evergreen forest town.
+“We are convinced that with the promising plans to develop this area – such as homes that are smart-enabled and close to nature, a well-planned town centre, an integrated community hub, and various other amenities – this new town will be a great place to build our future together,” the couple says.